 Mid-range outdoor kitchen — $15,000 to $35,000

-This is the sweet spot for most Nocatee and Ponte Vedra homeowners.
+This is the sweet spot for most Nocatee, Ponte Vedra, St. Johns, and Mandarin homeowners.
 You get a larger footprint — often an L or U shape — with a quality built-in grill, a side burner, a stainless door-and-drawer package, a refrigerator or ice bin, and bar seating.
 Natural gas and a sink hookup are common at this tier, along with a granite or porcelain countertop.

 A premium build is a true outdoor cooking suite: a high-end Twin Eagles or TrueFlame grill, a power burner or built-in smoker, a beverage center, a sink with hot and cold water, premium stone or full-slab countertops, and a covered structure overhead.
-Many of these projects roll in a pergola or covered structure and integrated lighting, which is why the ceiling on this tier is high.
+Many of these projects roll in a pergola or louvered cover and integrated lighting, which is why the ceiling on this tier is high.
+Add a pizza oven or a kegerator and you can push past $80,000 easily.

 Countertops